 Front End Architect at ProcServe

-Apple launches the iPhone – complete with Mobile Safari, the mobile web gets a shot in the arm.
+Apple launches the iPhone.
+Mobile Safari gives the mobile web a very serious shot in the arm.

 2008

-Apple launches the iPhone 3G – apps take over the World.
+Apple launches the iPhone 3G - apps start taking over the world.

 Google launches its browser - Chrome proves very speedy.